ericmdantas/generator-ng-fullstack/README.md

 ### Type less, create more

-By installing `ngf` you'll speed up your development by using the official `generator-ng-fullstack` alias.
+By installing [ngf](https://github.com/ericmdantas/ngf) you'll speed up your development by using the official `generator-ng-fullstack` alias.
+It shortens significantly the amount of stuff you type.

 ```shell
 $ npm install -g ngf